Among the Newest Releases

 From the back cover--

 "Rica Marin is a mercenary who can fight, shoot--and sing torch songs.
 She kick-starts the action from page one, and never lets up.
-Part mystery, part noir, set in a frighteningly plausible near-future America terrorized by roving gangs, Blackjack is a thriller I couldn't put down." --Ellen Klages, Nebula Award-winning author of Portable Childhoods and The Green Glass Sea.
+Part mystery, part noir, set in a frighteningly plausible near-future America terrorized by roving gangs, Torch Song is a thriller I couldn't put down." --Ellen Klages, Nebula Award-winning author of Portable Childhoods and The Green Glass Sea.

 "A chillingly logical, beautifully worked out post-apocalyptic thriller, further distinguished by in-depth characterization and evocative writing.
 Rica Marin is a tough, pragmatic, and multi-skilled mercenary perfectly suited to her not-so-brave new